-Editor’s note: This was a legacy post buried in our archives.
+Editor’s note: This was a ski touring how-to post buried in our archives.
 It got a ton of traffic, probably from folks new to the sport and looking for answers.
-Forthwith lies a new version I’m updating so it’s current.
+Forthwith lies a new version I’ll keep updated so it’s current.
 Feedback and suggestions appreciated.
 Bear in mind I’m trying to keep this BASIC for newcomers needing a foundational overview.
 I considered adding boot and binding tips, but let’s keep this post to just skis and an overview.
 Remember, just the basics.

 Denali, 1973, Muldrow Glacier.
 All our group of climbing bums, world travelers, and NOLS instructors had in common was lack of experience — and keen interest in backcountry mountain skiing.